rthbound/rubeuler/README.md

 ### Pull requests/issues

-Please submit any useful pull requests through GitHub.
-I expect bugs, please report them with the issue tracker!
+Please submit any pull requests through GitHub.
+Please report any problems with the issue tracker!
 Thanks.